We found four new videos of Bill that never made it to television.

 A lot of folks use a camera to capture a scene.
 Even Bill admits that’s an option.

 The problem with photographs, though is that the photo will always be just a little bit “off.”
 But even if the photo was a true representation of nature, we wouldn’t want to paint it exactly as the photo shows.

 As Delacroix said, “Of course I use a camera but I never paint the product of a machine.”

 The ability to see — that’s the key.

 If you want to learn to see with the eyes of an artist, our Master Class can help.
 Tom doesn’t just teach you to paint, he teaches you to see the world around you.
-We give you everything you need to start painting right away.
-We give you the art supplies you need.
-We send you the canvas.
-Master Class was tested over thousands of students while being developed over the last twenty years.
+Master Class was tested over thousands of students while being developed over the last twenty-five years.
 If you want to paint like a master artist, Master Class can help you get there.